Sitemap

 Published:

-I had the opportunity to present my dissertation ideas at McGill Political Behavior Workshop, getting comments from faculties and graduate students of the Department of Political Science at McGill University.
-I would like to thank Professor Colin Scott (Concordia University) for setting up my presentation and Professor Dietlind Stolle (McGill University) for organizing this Workshop.
+While in Montreal, I was invited to present my dissertation project at the McGill Political Behavior Workshop, where I received feedback from faculty and graduate students in McGill’s Department of Political Science.
+I thank Colin Scott (Concordia) for arranging the talk and Dietlind Stolle (McGill) for hosting the workshop.

 Published:

-My three-month fellowship at the Immigration Research Initiative (IRI) has come to an end.
-I thoroughly enjoyed my time in Montreal, engaging with scholars on immigration at IRI and the political science department at Concordia University.
-I am deeply grateful to my fellowship advisor, Professor Antoine Bilodeau, for his invaluable feedback, Professor Mireille Paquet for organizing the Immigration Reading Group, and Colin Scott for his insightful guidance and support.
+I was a visiting doctoral fellow at the Immigration Research Initiative (IRI) in Montreal during Fall 2024.
+During the fellowship, I presented my project, “Included but Not Integrated?
+The Role of Interpersonal Contact with Natives in Political Integration of Immigrants,” at the IRI Seminar at Concordia University and engaged with scholars working on immigration at IRI and in the Department of Political Science at Concordia University.
+I am grateful to my fellowship advisor, Antoine Bilodeau, to Mireille Paquet for organizing the Immigration Reading Group, and to Colin Scott for guidance and support.

 2025 MPSA Annual Meeting